 (See also Overview of Plasma Cell Disorders Overview of Plasma Cell Disorders Plasma cell disorders are a diverse group of disorders of unknown etiology characterized by Disproportionate proliferation of a single clone of B cells Presence of a structurally and electrophoretically... read more .)

-The incidence of MGUS increases with age, from 1% of people aged 25 yr to > 5% of people > 70 yr.
-MGUS may occur in association with other disorders (see Classification of Plasma Cell Disorders), in which case M-proteins may be antibodies produced in large amounts in response to protracted antigenic stimuli.
+The incidence of monoclonal gammopathy of undetermined significance (MGUS) increases with age, from 1% of people aged 25 years to > 5% of people > 70 years.
+MGUS may occur in association with other disorders (see table Classification of Plasma Cell Disorders Classification of Plasma Cell Disorders ), in which case M-proteins (monoclonal immunoglobulin proteins, which may consist of both heavy and light chains or of only a light chain) may be antibodies produced in large amounts in response to protracted antigenic stimuli.